dstore-dbap/logstash-output-webhdfs-discontinued/README.md

 logstash-webhdfs
 ================

 A logstash plugin to store events via webhdfs.

+Tested with v1.3.3 and v1.4.0.

 Example configuration: